Nonparametric Bayesian Calibration of Computer Models: Introduction

-In Sec.~\ref{sec:Bayessol}, we develop a formulation of nonparametric Bayesian calibration of computer models using disintegration of measures.
-We describe conditions that guarantee the posterior can be expressed in terms of a conditional density in Sec.~\ref{sec:SIPdensol}.
-We describe the maximum entropy property of the posterior corresponding to the uniform prior in Sec.~\ref{sec:unians}.
-In Sec.~\ref{sec:content}, we describe a continuity property of the posterior.
-In Sec.~\ref{sec:numsol}, we describe and analyze an estimator based on reweighting of random samples.
-In Sec.~\ref{sec:examples}, we present two examples.
-We develop an alternative accept-reject estimator in Sec.~\ref{sec:reject}.
+In Sec.~\ref{SIP_intro}, we formulate the statistical calibration problem for a computer model and establish a Bayesian posterior solution.
+We derive important properties of the posterior in Sec.~\ref{sec:fSCIProp}.
+In Sec.~\ref{sec:numsol}, we describe and analyze several estimators of the posterior based on reweighting of random samples.
+In Sec.~\ref{sec:examples}, we present several examples that illustrate the theoretical development and methodology.
 We present a conclusion in Sec.~\ref{sec:conclusion}.
-Proofs and additional theoretical developments are provided in Appendix~\ref{sec:proof}.
+Proofs and additional materials are provided in the appendices.